risingwavelabs/risingwave-data-talks-workshop-2024-03-04/README.md

 # Stream Processing NYC Taxi Data with RisingWave

-In this tutorial, we will show you how to use RisingWave to process NYC Taxi data in real-time.
+In this Workshop, we will show you how to use RisingWave to process NYC Taxi data in real-time.
 We will use the NYC Taxi dataset, which contains information about taxi trips in New York City.
-We will use RisingWave to ingest the data, process it in real-time, and store the results in a Clickhouse database.

 ## Project Overview